huaminghuangtw/Evergreen-Notes/Permanent-Notes/be-careful-how-you-are-talking-to-yourself.md

 * “Because I hurt someone, I must feel guilty for the rest of my life.”
 * “Because I made a mistake, I have to keep paying for it.”

 ---

+You ever notice when you take a wrong turn on **Google Maps**, it doesn’t scream at you? **It doesn’t say, you idiot, you failed.
+It just says recalculating and gives you another route.**

+That’s business.
+That’s life.
+You mess up, cool—reroute.

+Maybe that wrong turn saves you from a worse crash.
+Maybe that detour taught you what the straight path never could.
+Maybe that scenic route was the exact view you needed to keep going.

+So stop yelling at yourself like you lost forever.
+You’re not behind.
+You’re just recalculating.

+And guess what?
+You’re still going to get there.

+---

+Dr. Peter Attia (Author of Outlive) [shared a method on the Modern Wisdom podcast](https://www.youtube.com/shorts/YarAxbgfCNs) that he says completely fixed his negative self talk:

+1. Notice when you’re about to speak to yourself negatively.
+2. Rather than engaging with it, pull out your phone and record a voice memo of what you would say to a friend if they had just made the same mistake as you.

+---